scotsun/dock-example/README.md

 # docker-example

-to use a container on dcc, put this the slurm file (.q file)
+to use a container on dcc, put this in the slurm file (finally submit the job with `sbatch job.q`)

 ```slurm
 #!/bin/bash